 Covered Services – The Covered Services that are covered benefits under the applicable QHP and described in the Evidence of Coverage.

+Days – Wherever in this Agreement a set number of days is stated or allowed for a particular event to occur, the days are understood to include all calendar days, including weekends and holidays, unless otherwise specified.

 DHCS – The California Department of Health Care Services.